Honduras has officially reopened airports and is now allowing international tourism to resume in the country.

 - A negative PCR or rapid test, no older than 72 prior to arrival

-- Check to see if your country normally requires a Visa to enter (84 countries ilke Canada, USA, UK, etc do not require a visa)
+- Check to see if your country normally requires a Visa to enter (84 countries like Canada, USA, UK, etc do not require a visa)

 Tip: While not technically required for entry, all travelers should still obtain travel health insurance that covers covid